 To keep from feeling overwhelmed and out of control, Dunham offers the following suggestions:

 - Focus on what you and your loved one need instead of what others expect of you.

 - Accept help when others offer it and ask for help when you need it.
 It makes other people feel good to help those they care about.

 - Prioritize and downsize holiday tasks.
 Decide which decorations are most important to you and compromise.
 For example, put up the tree lights and the mantle decorations, but skip the outdoor lights this year.
 The same idea applies to dinner, gifts, etc. Don't make a ham, a turkey, macaroni and cheese, sweet potatoes and mashed potatoes.
-Sick to two or three favorite dishes instead of six or seven.
+Stick to two or three favorite dishes instead of six or seven.
 You could also start a new tradition of a potluck meal.
 If everyone brings a dish to share, it significantly lightens your load.